Shep's Race with Death

 Shep's Race with Death is a 1914 American short silent drama film, directed by Jack Harvey for the Thanhouser Company.
 It stars Shep the Dog, Mrs. Whitcove, and J.S.
 Murray.
 The film about a "collie dog [who] wins a race with death, saves the life of his mistress, and causes a happy family reunion", was released on November 1, 1914.

+Plot

+Shep plays the much-adored companion of a bourgeois couple's adolescent twin daughters.

+When the children's grandmother arrives one day showing a clear preference for one twin over the other, she provokes a mischievous response from the spurned child that gets Shep in trouble, too.

+The grandmother leaves the house with her daughter and favored granddaughter in tow, resulting in an unhappy separation for the three playmates until a runaway horse-and-buggy spurs Shep to action.

+He saves the day and the family reunites in prayerful thanks.